AIG swings to quarterly loss, adds US$836 million to reserves

 In the third quarter ended Sept.
 30, the insurer recorded pre-tax catastrophe losses of US$3 billion related to hurricanes Harvey, Irma and Maria, in line with previously disclosed estimates.

-Insurers and reinsurers across United States had issued profit warnings in the wake of the hurricanes that tore into parts of the country, while ravaging several islands in the northern Caribbean.
+Insurers and reinsurers across United States had issued profit warnings after the storms tore into parts of the country and ravaged several Caribbean islands.

 AIG swung to a net loss of US$1.74 billion, or US$1.91 per share, in the quarter, compared with a profit of US$462 million, or 42 cents per share, a year earlier.